Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 of my permed out, Westernized mind.

-fried chicken and pork infested psyche can’t take
+but my fried chicken and pork infested psyche

-the real Funk (the one-the middle c) of the universe.
+can’t take the real Funk (the one-the middle c)

 That’s why [i] can’t see God when [i] look at you.